The Metatron Project: A Vision for Security

 By combining physical barriers, autonomous defense systems, and satellite-monitored zones, the project prevents unauthorized crossings, underground threats, and aerial attacks, creating a fully integrated defense ecosystem.

-Why use the 1949 borders?
+Why use the 1967 boundary line?

 How will Jerusalem be managed?